iDevMartin/CopticLingo/README.md

 # CopticLingo

-A Duolingo-style language learning app for Sahidic Coptic, built with React Native and Expo.
+A Duolingo-style language learning app for Bohairic Coptic, built with React Native and Expo.

 ## Overview

-CopticLingo is an interactive language learning application designed to teach Sahidic Coptic through gamified lessons, exercises, and achievement tracking.
+CopticLingo is an interactive language learning application designed to teach Bohairic Coptic through gamified lessons, exercises, and achievement tracking.
 The app provides a comprehensive curriculum covering the alphabet, grammar, vocabulary, and Biblical passages.

+Bohairic Coptic is the dialect currently used in the Coptic Orthodox Church for liturgy and hymns, making it the most practical dialect for modern learners.

 ## Features